 Form and Sear Meatballs

 In another mixing bowl, combine pork, ginger and a pinch of pepper.
-Form into eight equal-sized meatballs.
+Form into eight equally-sized meatballs.

 Place a medium non-stick pan over medium-high heat and add 1 tsp. olive oil.